allenmackley/AppleSurveys/README.md

 Check your version of Rails with `rails -v`.
 This project was built with `Rails 5.1.3`.
 If rails is not installed, install it with `sudo gem install rails`.

 Check your version of sqlite with `sqlite3 --version`. macOS comes with it preinstalled.
 This project was built with `3.24.0`.
-You can update sqlite with `brew update sqlite3`.
+You can update sqlite3 with `brew update sqlite3`.

+(Note: I encounted an incompatibility between Rails 5 and the version `1.4.0` of the sqlite3 gem.
+I resolved it by specifying the gem as `1.3.6`.)

+To view the SQL in SQLite with a GUI, download the [Datum App](https://itunes.apple.com/us/app/datum-lite/id901631046?mt=12).

+## Prepare the app

 Run `bundle install` within the project directory to install its Gemfile dependencies.

+Run `rails db:migrate` to create the db and seed it with preliminary data.

+## Start the app
-Then, `rails s` to start the puma server on localhost.
+**Then, `rails s` to start the puma server on localhost.**

-In a web browser, navigate to `localhost:3000` and you should see the home page of the app.
+**In a web browser, navigate to `localhost:3000` and you should see the home page of the app.**

 ## Using the app
 From the home screen you should see a list of a few default surveys that have already been created.
 You can click on a survey to view it in more detail and to post to it.

-To create your own survey, click on "Create New Survey" from the home page.
-Name the survey and write a Yes/No question, then Submit the survey.
+To create your own survey, click on **Create New Survey** from the home page.
+Name the survey and write a Yes / No question, then Submit the survey.

 Your new survey will then appear on the home page.

-___

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+The total percentage of yes and no votes will appear next to the survey name.

+To view more details for a survey item, click on its name from the home page.

+You can click the **Edit** button to edit a survey's name or question.
+On the edit page you can also delete a survey.

+This demonstrates all of the **CRUD** actions within a Rails resource.

+## Running tests